Freight Shipping from Des Moines to Cleveland

 How much does it cost to ship freight from Des Moines to Cleveland?

-Full truckload (FTL) rates from Des Moines, IA to Cleveland, OH currently range from $1,724-$2,125 for a standard dry van load over the 802-mile route.
+Full truckload (FTL) rates from Des Moines, IA to Cleveland, OH currently range $1,724-$2,125 (roughly $2.18-$2.66 per mile over 802 miles).
 LTL shipments typically cost $641-$1,082 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Des Moines to Cleveland?

-Standard FTL transit from Des Moines to Cleveland is approximately 15 hrs by truck over 802 miles.
+Standard FTL transit from Des Moines to Cleveland is approximately 15 hrs by truck over 802 miles, with 2 typical fuel stops along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via UP Des Moines Intermodal to Norfolk Southern Cleveland Intermodal takes 5-7 days but offers significant cost savings.

 What equipment do I need for Des Moines to Cleveland freight?